paceafenet/etool_dev/existing_lab_data_exploration.md

 MapQuest API (see the [Final Report](https://paceafenet.github.io/final_report/) for full details).
-These addresses were of limited utility as many addresses were informal (e.g.off 107 S highway) or were simply the state the lab was located in.
+These addresses were of limited utility as many addresses were informal (e.g.¬†off 107 S highway) or were simply the state the lab was located in.
 I assumed all addresses were in Nigeria.
 The geocoding API I used attempts to locate the address provided at the most granular level possible (actual address).
 If the address cannot be located then the